 Privacy by Design (PbD) is a significant concept here at Senzing.
 One of the predominant data categories ingested into Senzing is Personally Identifiable Information (PII) and/or attributes that can be used to aid in uniquely identifying an entity.
 Keeping this data secure is crucial, in addition to organizational security measures.

-In situations where you have data you do not wish to load into G2 as cleartext, or if you have data that has already been hashed in order to protect it, it can be loaded in a pre-hashed state.
+In situations where you have data you do not wish to load as cleartext, or if you have data that has already been hashed in order to protect it, it can be loaded in a pre-hashed state.

 Consider the following: